PaoloMazzon/Astro/docs/GettingStarted.md

 anything that handles user input, the window and renderer, and all the user assets.
 You may use things like [INI](classes/INI) or [File](classes/File) to read saved settings, but not much past that.

+## Loading Screen
+Astro will display a small (800x450) image while the game compiles and loads the asset file/initializes the renderer.
+By default this will show an Astro Engine banner, but you may specify your own loading screen image by placing an image at `data/_loading.png`.
+By default that image is displayed for at least 3 seconds (adjustable in the `init.wren` file as seen above) so this is a good place to put promo materials.